Karin Schmidlin

 University of Waterloo, School of Interaction Design and Business

-I created this course to bring together undergraduate students from every faculty and years together.
-So I designed BET 350: Customer Experience Design a course open to any undergrad student at the university.
-My classroom is teeming with different ideas, backgrounds, disciplines, lenses and experiences.
-Students stem (rather, STEAM) from math, engineering, science, environmental studies, accounting, design, history, philosophy, business and everything in between.
-All these different lenses make up for interesting conversations and final projects.
+I created this course to bring undergraduate students from every faculty and year together.
+So I designed BET 350: Customer Experience Design, a course open to any undergrad student at the university.
+My classroom is teeming with different ideas, backgrounds, disciplines, lenses, and experiences.
+Students stem (rather, STEAM) from math, engineering, science, environmental studies, accounting, design, history, philosophy, business, and everything in between.
+All these different lenses make for interesting conversations and final projects.
 Since moving back to Vancouver in 2021, the course has found a new home online.
-Everybody is welcome, prerequisite is curiosity and a willingness to learn.
+Everybody is welcome, the prerequisites are curiosity and a willingness to learn.

 Good things happen at intersections